 Thanksgiving Wine Pairing Tips

-I recommend Riesling (semi-dry to dry), Sauvignon Blanc, Gewurztraminer and Viognier.
-These wines have a nice acidity that marries beautifully with most of the dishes you’ll serve, especially the heavier dishes.
+White: Let Acidity Play Center Stage.
+Riesling (semi-dry to dry), Sauvignon Blanc, Gewurztraminer and Viognier have a nice acidity that marries beautifully with most of the dishes you’ll serve, especially the heavier dishes.
 Also, these wines do a nice job cleansing the palate.

 I hope you found these Thanksgiving wine pairing tips helpful.
 More importantly, I hope you have a happy, healthy Thanksgiving.
 Be grateful for your family and friends.
 Be grateful for the food and wine you have on your table.
 Be grateful for all the positive things you have in your life.